 What type of discount is available?

-Lifeline assistance lowers the cost of basic monthly telephone service, either landline or prepaid wireless service.
+Lifeline assistance lowers the cost of basic monthly telephone service.
 Eligible consumers can receive up to $10 per month in discounts.
 Additional state support may be available.

 Eligible residents of Indian reservations or tribal lands can receive up to an additional $25 in Lifeline support, but must pay at least $1 for basic monthly service.